The Rise of Bio-Based Materials Materials, in the Fields of Architecture and Interior Design

 Pioneering Projects and Brands

-Studio Klarenbeek & Dros are pioneers, in utilizing algae based bioplastics for creating 3 printed furniture pieces.
+• Studio Klarenbeek & Dros – Pioneers in using algae-based bioplastics for 3D-printed furniture pieces.

-Future Developments, in Bio Based Design
+Future Developments in Bio-Based Design

-In summary
+In Summary

 Previous